collabnix/terraform/beginners/gcp/README.md

    EOM
    ```

-   Then install Google cloud SDK using command,
+ ## Installing Google cloud SDK

    ```
    yum install google-cloud-sdk
    ```

  Once the the SDK is installed, run gcloud init to initialize the SDK,

    ```
    gcloud init
    ```

-   - Run the following scripts
+  ## Run the following scripts

    ````bash
    export PROJECT_ID={Name of your GCP Project}